Goodwin College Tuition

 - Goodwin College has one of the lowest tuition costs for private, nonprofit colleges in the state.

-- 92% of Goodwin students received financial aid in the form of grants or scholarships in fall 2016.
+- 85% of Goodwin undergraduate students received financial aid in the form of grants or scholarships.
+(Fall 2016)

 - 52% of Goodwin students receive Pell Grants to help pay for college (fall 2016).
 Unlike student loans, Pell Grants do not have to be repaid.